 Machine learning algorithms build predictive models which are nowadays used for a large variety of tasks.
-Over the last decades, the complexity of such algorithms has grown, going from simple and interpretable prediction models based on regression rules to very complex models such as random forests, gradient boosting, and models using deep neural networks.
-We refer to \citet{trevor2009elements} for a description of these methods.
+Over the last decades, the complexity of such algorithms has grown, going from simple and interpretable prediction models based on regression rules to very complex models such as random forests, gradient boosting, and deep neural networks.
+We refer to \cite{trevor2009elements} for a description of these methods.
 Such models are designed to maximize the accuracy of their predictions at the expense of the interpretability of the decision rule.
 Little is also known about how the information is processed in order to obtain a prediction, which explains why such models are widely considered as black boxes.

 This lack of interpretability gives rise to several issues.
-When an empirical risk is minimized, the training procedure may be unstable or highly dependent on the optimization procedure due to \textit{e.g.} convexity and unimodality.
+When an empirical risk is minimized, the training step may be unstable or highly dependent on the optimization procedure due for example to non-convexity and multimodality.
 Another subtle, though critical, issue is that the optimal decision rules learned by a machine learning algorithm highly depend on the properties of the learning sample.
 If a learning sample presents unwanted trends or a bias, then the learned decision rules will reproduce these trends or bias, even if there is no intention of doing so.

 In order to regulate the use of machine learning tools (and more generally artificial intelligence) in industry and society, different institutions have started writing laws which explicitly deal with interpretability.
 For instance, the European Parliament adopted in 2018 a law called GDPR (General Data Protection Regulation) to protect the citizens from decisions made without the possibility of explaining why they were taken, introducing a right for explanation in the civil code.
 In 2021, the European Parliament also proposed the Artificial Intelligence Act\footnote{ \url{https://digital-strategy.ec.europa.eu/en/library/proposal-regulation-laying-down-harmonised-rules-artificial-intelligence}}, which lays down harmonized rules for the use of artificial intelligence in the European Union.
 The \textit{Article 13} of this act constrains high-risk AI systems to be \textit{sufficiently transparent to enable users to interpret the system's output and use it appropriately}.
 Hence, building intelligible tools to interpret the decisions made by black-box prediction models with desirable properties, such as those of deep neural-networks, is nowadays a key challenge for data scientists.